Packages starts from 1499$

 Onto Connemara – 76 kms – 1-1.5 hour drive

 Continue north into Galway, where the pull of the Celtic west becomes nearly inescapable, almost irresistible, and yet entirely welcoming.
 The power of the land is witnessed in Connemara, the unofficial capital of the Irish Gaeltecht and one of the most romantic stretches of earth in this most charming of nations.
 You’ll dance to the lilt of native Irish, you’ll sing in praise of the majestic Maumturks and the soothing waves on Lough Corrib, you’ll simply watch the beauty of Ireland pass you by in this enchanting setting.
 Then witness the awesome power of human creation at Dunguaire Castle, an immaculately restored 16th-century castle named after its legendary status as the seat of the King of Connacht and known for its tower, rising threateningly over the southeastern shore of Galway Bay.
-Experience life on the Aran Islands, jutting from the ocean’s surface in Galway Bay, and explore Galway City, from the towers and dome of Galway Cathedral to the shops at the Claddagh and everywhere in between.
+Experience life on the Aran Islands, jutting from the ocean’s surface in Galway Bay, and there are many best things to do in Galway from the towers and dome of Galway Cathedral to the shops at the Claddagh and everywhere in between.

 Day 10 – Dublin